fenago/katacoda-scenarios/apache-spark/apache-spark-scala-advanced/steps/4/text.md

-Task 1: Let us first create a function that does not have any parameters or a return type.
+Let us first create a function that does not have any parameters or a return type.
 Enter into the paste mode in Scala console and execute the following code.

 `:paste`{{execute}}

-After pasting following code in the scala terminal, Press  `Ctrl` + `D` to run code.
+**Note:** After pasting following code in the scala terminal, Press  `Ctrl` + `D` to run code.

 ```def hello = {
 println("Hello there!")